Data Sources

 Every Data Source you create in your Workspace has a quarantine Data Source associated that store data that doesn't fit the schema.
 If you send rows that don't fit the Data Source schema, they're automatically sent to the quarantine table so that the ingest process doesn't fail.

-By convention, a quarantine Data Source is named {datasource_name}_quarantine.
+By convention, quarantine Data Sources follow the naming pattern {datasource_name}_quarantine.
 You can review quarantined rows at any time or perform operations on them using Pipes.
 This is a useful source of information when fixing issues in the origin source or applying changes during ingest.

 The quarantine Data Source schema contains the columns of the original row and the following columns with information about the issues that caused the quarantine: